rhaslund/labguides/vbr-9.5u3/module-10/content.md

 12. [] Tick the **Course VMs** check box.
 13. [] Click the **OK** button.
 14. [] Click the **Preview** button.
-> Note: The report will open in the new tab.
+> Note: The report will open in a new window.

 15. [] Maximize the **Protected VMs report** window.
 16. [] Review the report using the arrow buttons to switch between pages then close the **Protected VMs report** window.